-Gains and losses on derecognition of financial assets and financial liabilities not measured at fair value through profit or loss shall be broken down by type of financial instrument and by accounting portfolio.
+Gains and losses on derecognition of financial assets and financial liabilities not measured at fair value through profit or loss shall be broken down by type of financial instrument .
 For each item, the net realised gain or loss stemming from the derecognised transaction shall be reported.
 The net amount represents the difference between realised gains and realised losses.

 Template 16.2 shall apply under IFRS to financial assets and liabilities at amortised cost, and debt instruments measured at fair value through other comprehensive income.
 Under national GAAP based on BAD, template 16.2 shall apply to financial assets measured at cost-based method, at fair value through equity, and in accordance with measurement methods such as the lower of cost or market.
 Gains and losses of financial instruments classified as trading under the relevant national GAAP based on BAD shall not be reported in this template regardless of the valuation rules applicable for those instruments.

+196i.
+Under IFRS, institutions investing in financial assets and providing financing to customers as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses on derecognition of financial assets and financial liabilities not measured at fair value through profit or loss under the ‘Operating’ column of the template.
+196ii.
+Under IFRS, institutions providing only financing to customers or investing exclusively in specific classes of financial assets as main business activities in accordance with IFRS 18 shall report the amounts of gains or losses on derecognition of financial assets and financial liabilities not measured at fair value through profit or loss not related to their main business activities under the ‘Investing’ column of the template.
+Any gains or loss on derecognition of financial liabilities not measured at fair value through profit or loss that arise from transactions that involve only the raising of finance (as defined in IFRS 18, paragraphs 59(a), B50-B51) shall be reported under the ‘operating’ column of the template, in accordance with paragraph 46 of Part 1.

+196iii.
+In case of any gains or losses on derecognition of a hybrid contract with a host financial liability measured at amortised cost under IFRS 18.B56(c)(i), they shall be reported in the item ‘debt securities issued’ under the ‘financing’ column.

 Gains or losses on financial assets and liabilities held for trading and trading financial assets and trading financial liabilities by instrument (16.3)

 Gains and losses on financial assets and liabilities held for trading shall be broken down by type of instrument; each item of the breakdown shall be the net realised and unrealised amount (gains minus losses) of the financial instrument.

 Gains and losses from foreign currency trading on the spot market, excluding exchange of foreign notes and coins, shall be included as trading gains and losses.
-Gains and losses from precious metal trading or derecognition and re-measurement shall not be included in trading gains and losses but in ‘Other operating income’ or ‘Other operating expense’ in accordance with paragraph 316 of this Part.
+Gains and losses from precious metal trading or derecognition and re-measurement shall not be included in trading gains and losses but in ‘Other operating income’ or ‘Other operating expense’ where these investments in non-financial assets are assessed as an institution’s main business activity in accordance with IFRS 18.
+Otherwise , where these investments in non-financial assets are not part of the institution’s main business activities, they are reported in ‘Other income or (-) expenses on investing assets’.
+These amounts correspond to the ones reported in template F 45.03. in accordance with paragraph 316 of this Part.